Alopecia X – A Special Cause Of Hair Loss In Dogs

 What Tests Can My Veterinarian Run To Diagnose Alopecia X?

 A physical examination of your dog by your veterinarian – as well as its breed, age and history may lead your vet to suspect Alopecia X. To confirm it, the veterinarian will probably order a blood chemistry profile and blood cell examination to rule out other common causes of hair loss.
-The blood profile will probably include a T-4 value. (ref) That test assesses the health of your dog’s thyroid gland.
+The blood profile will probably include a T-4 value.
+That test assesses the health of your dog’s thyroid gland.
+Many dogs with a sluggish thyroid gland (hypothyroidism) are also slow to replace hair.
 A urine examination might be performed as well.
-If these tests come back normal and you wish to pursue the cause further, an adrenal hormone test to rule out Cushing’s Disease (ref) (the ACTH test) and a skin biopsy would probably be suggested.
+If these tests come back normal and you wish to pursue the cause further, an adrenal hormone test to rule out Cushing’s Disease (the ACTH test) and a skin biopsy would probably be suggested.

 At this point, some dog owners (more than half) elect not to pursue diagnosis or treatment because their pet seems happy and active.
 This is a quite legitimate decision – one I would probably make myself.
 There is no need to feel guilty about it.
-Not all bald men visit Bosley and dogs are not vain.
+Not all bald men visit Bosley and dogs are not by nature vain.
 Another thing to remember is that even if medications work initially, the problem often returns at a later date.
 An exception is melatonin.
-Through 2019, I know of no downside to giving it to your dog in moderate doses. (ref1, ref2)
+I know of no downside to giving it to your dog in moderate doses. ( see here , read here )

-My personal opinion is that animals with Alopecia X (or any of the previously named health issues) should never be bred.
+Living within the continental United States, my personal opinion is that animals with Alopecia X (or any of the previously named health issues) should never be bred.
+Perhaps living at high latitude locations (Scandinavia and points north) prevents the problem.
+But I know of no studies that confirm or disprove that.

 What Potential Treatments Can My Veterinarian Offer My Dog?